Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Mode Decomposition based on Time State-Space Mapping

-In recent years, machine learning methods were employed in the design of advanced \ac{DMD} algorithms, such as \ac{EDMD} \cite{williams2016extending,williams2015data2,williams2015data} and \acf{KDMD} \cite{kawahara2016dynamic}.
+In \cite{gilboa2014total}, \cite{burger2016spectral} it was suggested to perform a decomposition of the signal $f$ by identifying phase transitions of the piecewise linear dynamics of TV, or of gradient flows of one-homogeneous functionals in general.
+This was performed simply by taking the second time derivative of the flow, where the time-weighted expression $\phi(x,t)=t u_{tt}(x,t)$ was referred to as a spectral component, admitting a simple reconstruction formula, $f=\int_0^\infty \phi(t)dt$.
+In \cite{gilboa2014total} it was shown that not only the initial condition but the entire solution $u(x,t)$ can be expressed as a weighted integration of the spectral components,

+where $H(t,\tau)=((\tau-t)/\tau)^+$.
+Comparing $\phi(x,\tau)$ to $X_i$ and $H(t,\tau)$ to $T_i(t)$ we get an expression similar to \eqref{eq:spatioTempo}, in an integral form.
+In \cite{burger2016spectral} it was shown that for the discrete one dimensional TV-flow the number of components is finite and we can express the solution $u$ by a sum of weighted spectral components.
+One can expand the linear decay profile to an infinite some of Koopman eigenfunctions, as done in Eq. \eqref{eq:exmSolutionAsSumKEF}.
+Hence we can observe that the nonlinear spectral components $\phi$ are actually Koopman modes!
+These relations and connections are planned to be further investigated in a future work.

+When the evolution is TV-flow, the set $\{\phi\}$ is referred to as spectral TV decomposition.
+In \cite{cohen2020introducing} the idea was generalized to nonlinear decompositions of $\gamma$-homogeneous functionals, $\gamma\in[1,2)$ .
+The typical decay profile is a truncated polynomial with fractional degree almost for every value of $\gamma$.
+Thus, the decomposition was based on fractional calculus, which made this process less accessible numerically.

+To bypass the use of fractional calculus it was suggested to apply \ac{DMD} on the gradient descent of the respective homogeneous functional.
+As discussed earlier, it was shown that recovering the dynamic with \ac{DMD} yields an inherent error, \cite{cohen2021modes}.
+A time rescaling method was proposed to improve the \ac{DMD} decomposition.
+It was shown theoretically that an evolution of a single eigenfunction is constructed accurately and for general signals improvement in the decomposition was achieved.
+However, a major problem of phase changes in the flow, due to extinction of modes, was not addressed.
+This is most inherent in flows based on zero-homogeneous operators, common in signal and image processing.
+Alternative recent methods were suggested to improve \ac{DMD}, however none of them tackles well phase transitions in the flow.
+These methods use machine learning principles in the design of advanced \ac{DMD} algorithms, such as \ac{EDMD} \cite{williams2016extending,williams2015data2,williams2015data} and \acf{KDMD} \cite{kawahara2016dynamic}.
 Several learning-based approaches suggested to build a data-driven dictionary to reconstruct the dynamics sparsely \cite{bollt2021geometric,li2017extended,pan2021sparsity,rudy2017data}.
 These works focus on learning the spatial structures that approximate Koopman modes.
 In other words, these algorithms aim at finding measurements that evolve linearly under the dynamical system.

+Since \ac{DMD} is primarily investigated in the context of fluid dynamics, oscillatory flows are more common, and less attention was directed to smoothing or decaying flows, which are most common in image and signal processing.
+We thus aim at extending the Koopman tools to this type of processes.
+System reconstruction based on finding spatial structures has some limitations, most notably for processes with finitely decaying modes, since the reconstruction of \acp{KEF} may be infinite-dimensional.
+The reconstruction of a \ac{KEF} as a polynomial of the observation, as in Example \ref{example:FiniteTimeSupport}, contains an infinite vector of measurements, which is highly intractable numerically.